Tips for everyday life with an artificial joint

 Use cleaning tools with

 extended handle.
-This avoids bending and twisting – two movements that unnecessarily stress hip and knee prostheses.
+This avoids bending and twisting – two movements that unnecessarily strain hip and knee prostheses.

 9. Bending, lifting & grasping - small movement, big risk